afreeorange/word-check/README.md

 Uncommon Word Checker
 =====================

 Check text for uncommon words in the English language.
-An uncommon word is one that's not list of the 1,000 most common words in the language.
-The list used by this script is based upon combining a few I've found, so the list I use is larger than 1,000.
+An uncommon word is one that's not on any list in `sources`.
+These are several "1,000 Most Common Words in English" lists which I combined to make mine.

 ```bash
 cat sample.txt | python word-check.py